YZgitter/HandBrake-Portable/README.md

 ### Disclaimer

 While HandBrake-Portable uses the HandBrake source code, the HandBrake team is not involved with this project.
-HandBrake-Portable is an unofficial fork, created to address a specific need.